dmgiangi/website-monitor/README.md

 #### CHOSEN: database-driven scheduler

-The selected model is a database-driven scheduler using a dedicated "lease table" in PostgresSQL.
-In this pattern, the application's worker process queries the database for tasks that are due, locks the corresponding rows to prevent race conditions, and then executes the work.

-This represents a deliberate compromise: we are accepting a higher degree of interaction with the database in exchange for superior fault tolerance and data integrity.
-By persisting the scheduling state (next_fire_at), the system can gracefully recover from restarts and guarantee that tasks are not lost or skipped, a key requirement for production quality code.
+The selected model is a database-driven scheduler using a dedicated "lease table" in PostgreSQL.
+This represents a deliberate compromise: **we are accepting a higher degree of interaction with the database in exchange for superior fault tolerance and data integrity**.
+By persisting the scheduling state (next_fire_at), the system can gracefully recover from restarts and guarantee that tasks are not lost or skipped, a key requirement for production-quality code.

-The potential inefficiency of database polling is mitigated by using PostgresSQL's LISTEN/NOTIFY system.
-This allows the worker to remain idle until work is likely available, thus meeting the efficiency requirement without constant, empty queries.
-This choice directly supports the main design goal of maintainability by leveraging the existing, reliable database infrastructure.
+The potential inefficiency of a naive polling loop is mitigated by an intelligent adaptive polling strategy.
+When no work is available, the scheduler calculates the exact time until the next task is due and puts itself into an asynchronous sleep for that precise duration.
+This approach minimizes unnecessary database load and CPU usage while maintaining timely execution, directly supporting the design goal of maintainability by leveraging the existing, reliable database infrastructure.

 #### Alternative Approaches Considered